 This course explores African American history from 1865 to the present with particular emphasis on political, economic, and social forces.
 Particular attention will be paid to how African American history has been represented both in written histories and in literature, film, museums, and public history sites.
 3 credits.
 Requirements: None.
+Prerequisites: None.
+Offered: Upon rotation.

-HIST.
+HIS 0231 - HIST.
 WOMEN IN AMERICA 1600-1865 Credits: 3

 This course will use the experiences of women through the lens which we examine the history of America from settlement by Europeans to the Civil War.
 Topics to be covered include changing conditions and ideas about unpaid housework and paid work; relations between different groups of women and the way relations of power have shaped these interactions; the ongoing political struggle to gain increased civil and political rights; and changing notions of "proper" roles for women, especially regarding sexuality.
 We will consider which ideas and assumptions within American culture have changes and which have stayed the same.
+Requirements: None.
+Prerequisites: None.
+Offered: Upon rotation.

-HIS 0232 HIS.
-WMN IN AMERICA 1865-PRESENT
+HIS 0232 - HIS.
+WMN IN AMERICA 1865-PRESENT Credits: 3

-Credits: 3 This course will use the experience of women as the lens through which we examine the history of America from the end of the civil war until the present.
+This course will use the experience of women as the lens through which we examine the history of America from the end of the civil war until the present.
 Topics to be covered will include the changing conditions and ideas about unpaid housework and paid work; relations between different groups of women and the way relations of power have shaped these interactions; the ongoing political struggle to gain increased civil and political rights; and changing notions of "proper" roles for women, especially regarding sexuality.
 We will consider which ideas and assumptions within American culture have changes and which have stayed the same.
+Requirements: None.
+Prerequisites: None.

-HIS 0234 SERVICE LEARNING IN HISTORY Credits: 1
+HIS 0234 - SERVICE LEARNING IN HISTORY Credits: 1